jasonhand/academic-kickstart/content/post/answers-to-questions/index.md

 ## What Is This?

-This site is dedicated to providing foundational concepts and information related to being on-call including monitoring, incident response, and the post-incident review process.
+**On-call Life** is dedicated to providing foundational concepts and information related to being on-call including monitoring, incident response, and the post-incident review process.

 This is a live site with new information added regularly.
 Much of the content is syndicated from presentations created for and delivered during Microsoft's Ignite the Tour.